How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Discussion

 \subsection{Limitations}

 An important limitation of this study is the use of a single dataset, as downsampling effects may vary between datasets~\cite{molto-gallego_enhancing_2025}.
 Moreover, since this dataset used a single sampling frequency, our results on the optimal downsampling factor are specific to this dataset and cannot be generalised to nEMG as a modality.
+More broadly, while the proposed workflow may be transferable as an evaluation procedure to understand downsampling effects, its outputs such as the preferred downsampling method, downsampling factor, and associated trade-off between computational cost and classification performance are potentially highly dataset specific.

 The dataset itself introduces additional limitations: it contains only moderate voluntary contraction data recorded under controlled conditions, and its class distribution does not represent the typical clinical population.
 Specifically, these signals do not include rest or maximum voluntary contraction segments, or real-world clinical noise such as movement artefacts or electrode instability.
 The absence of rest segments is particularly unfavourable in our study, since these may contain higher frequency content such as abnormal spontaneous muscle fibre activity.
 These segments are therefore more likely to be affected by downsampling.